PLA Team

 Hal Holloman grew up in rural eastern North Carolina in Aulander, NC.
 He graduated from Bertie High School and earned his BA in English from Wake Forest University, his Master of Arts in Educational Administration from East Carolina University, and his PhD in Educational Administration from the University of South Carolina.

 He has experience in elementary, middle, and high school settings as a former teacher, coach, assistant principal, and principal.
 He is a Professor of Educational Leadership at East Carolina University where he teaches in the Masters of School Administration program and coaches new school leaders in eastern North Carolina.
-(He will start his 18th year at ECU this fall!)

-His areas of research include: promoting vitality and preventing burnout throughout school communities, examining best practices in principal preparation, and uncovering the Best Practice Language within organizations.
+His areas of research include promoting vitality and preventing burnout throughout school communities, examining best practices in principal preparation, and uncovering the Best Practice Language within organizations.
 Dr. Holloman has been published in journals such as the International Journal of Leadership Preparation, Journal of Positive Behavior Interventions, International Journal of Leadership in Education, School Leadership Review, and the Journal of Cases in Educational Leadership.

 Karen D. Jones, PhD has worked in public education for more than 20 years.
 Dr. Jones earned her undergraduate degree in communications from the University of Texas at Austin.
 She earned her master’s degree in curriculum and instruction and her doctorate in school improvement from Texas State University.
 She has worked as an elementary teacher, special education teacher, and English as a Second Language teacher.
 Dr. Jones also worked as a both a curriculum and behavior specialist before becoming a campus administrator.
 Her experiences include rural, suburban and urban school districts.